atom-dispencer/CodenameTeabag/docs/index.md

 >
 > ***No matter!
 Together, we shall build them...***

+Most programming tutorials are, for want of a better word, *crap*.
+    *[Source: Just Google 'programming tutorial']* Either they're way too advanced for beginners, or they start by attempting to justify their existence, show some mediocre code for you to copy-paste, then expect you do divine the purpose of it via séance.

+That's why this is not a tutorial.

+## 📖 The story so far...

 In school about five years ago (2019-ish), I was tasked with making a
     '**T**ext-**B**ased **A**dventure-**G**ame' (T-BAG).
 You may have heard of such a thing before - a game where the player controls their character